|Nutrition Facts (per serving)|

-Triple Berry Scones are not only beautiful, they are also so easy to make!
-The require very few ingredients and do not need any special equipment.
+Triple berry scones are not only beautiful, but they are also easy to make.
+They require very few ingredients and do not need any special equipment.
 They also bake very quickly and are great to whip together for last minute visitors!

-I like using a frozen berry blend of blueberries, raspberries, and blackberries.
-I avoid using one with strawberries as they retain more water and will change the texture of the scones.
-I would not recommend using fresh berries.
+We like using a frozen berry blend of blueberries, raspberries, and blackberries.
+We avoid using one with strawberries as they retain more water and will change the texture of the scones.
+We would not recommend using fresh berries.
 When you mix in fresh berries they are more likely to break and stain the scone dough.
 The frozen berries will stay more intact and will create for a prettier looking scone dough!
 You can make these scones with just one of the kinds of berries as well!

 The lemon zest and turbinado sugar can be omitted from the recipe if you do not have them on hand!

-This recipe is based off of a mixed berry scone recipe from AverieCooks.com
+This recipe is based on a mixed berry scone recipe from AverieCooks.com

 - 2 cups unbleached flour (and additional flour for dusting)